junkospa/Pokemon/README.md

 Install a local server such as tomcat: https://tomcat.apache.org/download-90.cgi (For example, Tomcat 9)

-Place the WAR file (Poke.war) in the webapps/ROOT folder in the tomcat installtion folder
+Place the WAR file (Poke.war) in the webapps folder in the tomcat installtion folder

 Start up the tomcat server.
 * Mac: Go to the tomcat installtion folder (such as apache-tomcat-9.0.56)and execute below commands